 All applicants want from a rejection letter is a piece of constructive criticism that will help them in job applications for the future.
 When interviewing a candidate or reading through an application, it can be good practice to already think of that one piece of constructive criticism you can give if you have decided they are unsuitable for the position.

-There will be occasions where you want to put more time and effort into writing a rejection letter, and this is to be expected.
+There will be occasions when you want to put more time and effort into writing a rejection letter, which is to be expected.
 Examples of these times can be:

 In this day and age, the majority of rejection letters are sent through email.
 After all, over 90% of job applications are sent through a website or email anyway!